entuland/wesh/README.md

 # Changing default colors assigned to nodes

 The file [/default/nodecolors.conf](/default/nodecolors.conf) contains the `modname:nodename = color` associations for all the nodes that get loaded in a minetest_game world.
-This file will be copied over to `/custom.nodecolors.conf` at startup (if no such file exists); in `/custom.nodecolors.conf` you're free to alter existing colors and to add new nodes, just make sure you stick to wool colors cause any invalid color will be replaced by `air`.
+This file will be copied over to `[luanti root]/mod_data/wesh/custom.nodecolors.conf` at startup (if no such file exists); in `[luanti root]/mod_data/wesh/custom.nodecolors.conf` you're free to alter existing colors and to add new nodes, just make sure you stick to wool colors cause any invalid color will be replaced by `air`.

-In RGB mode the colors are determined by [/default/colors.txt](/default/colors.txt), which gets duped at startup to `/custom.colors.txt` for customization.
+In RGB mode the colors are determined by [/default/colors.txt](/default/colors.txt), which gets duped at startup to `[luanti root]/mod_data/wesh/custom.colors.txt` for customization.
 This file uses a different format `modname:nodename R G B` where R, G and B are *decimal* integers ranging from zero to 255.